sonus21/rqueue/docs/configuration/configuration.md

 }
 ```

-When a custom executor is provided, then you must set MaxNumWorkers correctly, otherwise thread pool
+When a custom executor is provided, it is essential to set `MaxNumWorkers` correctly.
+Otherwise, the
-might be over or under utilised.
-Over utilization of thread pool is not possible, it will reject new
+thread pool might be over- or under-utilized.
+Over-utilization of the thread pool is not possible,
-tasks, this will lead to delay in message consumption, under utilization can be handled as
+as it will reject new tasks, leading to delays in message consumption.
+Under-utilization can be
+managed by ensuring proper configuration of the executor and adjusting the `MaxNumWorkers` setting
+appropriately.

 ```
 ThreadPoolTaskExecutor threadPoolTaskExecutor = new ThreadPoolTaskExecutor();